halfa/yaka-compiler/README.md

 Features
 --------
+### Language

+* Typed (integers and booleans)
+* Basic I/O (Display messages and vars, input vars)
+* Functions with typed return value and multiple args
+* Recursivity

+### Compiler

 The compiler can build yaka code into either
 * Yaka ASM, run on YVM
 * i586 Pentium ASM, run on DosBOX

 The compiler is designed for new language files to be easy to write.
+It check types in expressions and functions call, don't allow multiple vars with same names but different type and check function call, trying to display meaningful error messages.

 Build
 -----